 Adult Education and Literacy Act offers classes for individuals who are interested in improving skills in reading, writing, and math or learning to speak and understand the English language.
-They may also prepare to earn a high school diploma through GED tests or the National External Diploma Program (NEDP).
+They may also prepare to earn a high school diploma through GED tests.